OctoPrint/OctoPrint/blog/releases/_posts/2017-05-31-new release-1.3.3.md

     simple typos over issues with the gcode analysis to race conditions that have been driving me crazy for months now.
 Good riddance :)

+Since Github experienced a major service outage earlier today, a small heads-up that will hopefully resolve itself over the course of today (May 31st, 2017) - to quote the [Changelog](https://github.com/foosel/OctoPrint/releases/tag/1.3.3):

+> **Current Github hiccups might impede updating for a bit (May 31st, 2017)**
+>
+> This might resolve itself within the next couple of hours: Github currently still appears to suffer from some hiccups (they had an outage earlier today, May 31st 2017).
+That might cause your update to take longer than usual or maybe even not run properly at all - the update mechanism is based on Github's releases API & repositories being available.
+So: if you happen to run into any issues during updating, please just wait a couple more hours.
+I sadly have no influence there at all and can just hope that those issues will be resolved soon.

-There is a heads-up for those of you who run a Malyan M200 or Monoprice Select Mini printer, to quote the [Changelog](https://github.com/foosel/OctoPrint/releases/tag/1.3.3):
+There is also a note for those of you who run a Malyan M200 or Monoprice Select Mini printer, to quote the [Changelog](https://github.com/foosel/OctoPrint/releases/tag/1.3.3):